 Perhaps it was a matter of becoming secure with the new orchestra and venue, but the final two of the seven seem the most compelling, repeating the excellence of the earlier cycle.
 Although a full three minutes slower, the insistent rhythm of the Seventh is subsumed by gentle progress and a stodgy trio is redeemed by a steadfast finale fueled by unusually prominent tympani.
 The Fourth, well-proportioned with all its pieces fitting together convincingly, is only slightly slower and nicely balanced with just enough energy to create a coherent whole.
 Completion of the Beethoven symphony cycle would await the next year with a similarly well-balanced Second centered around a ravishingly gorgeous Adagio and a remarkably effective Beethoven Ninth which achieves impressive power that complements rather than overrides an outpouring of lyricism and stands in marked contrast to a 1947 London concert in which (in nine fewer minutes) he unleashed the full realm of Beethoven's wide-ranging conception.
 Incidentally, the 1959 Beethoven Ninth had a genesis even more curious than its mono predecessor – the first three movements were cut in five late January sessions under the usual arrangements in Los Angeles but Walter reportedly was dissatisfied with West Coast choruses and so the final choral movement was made in two April sessions in New York where the "Columbia Symphony" was an entirely different orchestra.
 Also to be cherished is an exquisitely sweet, if deliberately undernourished, January 1961 Beethoven Violin Concerto with Zino Francescatti.

 When Walter's first stereo Beethoven LPs were issued in 1958, they proudly boasted in a box at the top of the liner notes: "BRUNO WALTER AND THE SYMPHONIES OF BEETHOVEN / For a hundred and thirty-two years the nine symphonies of Beethoven have been in existence.
 For half that time – sixty-six years – Bruno Walter has been leading orchestras in renditions of these works."
-That's not strictly true – Beethoven's Ninth was completed in 1824, so in 1958 his symphonies had existed for 134 years, and so even if Walter's first concert had included a Beethoven symphony (unlikely, as he was associated with opera), that was in 1894 or only 64 years earlier.
-Even so, Walter's achievement was impressive indeed (although, by my count, among other conductors on record Klemperer, Mengelberg, Monteux, Schuricht and Stokowski came very close, matched or even exceeded it).
+That's not strictly true – Beethoven's Ninth was completed in 1824, so in 1958 his symphonies had existed for 134 years, and so even if Walter's first concert had included a Beethoven symphony (unlikely, as he was associated with opera at the time), that would have been in 1894, or only 64 years before 1958.
+Even so, Walter's achievement was impressive indeed (although, by my count, among other conductors on record Klemperer, Mengelberg, Monteux, Schuricht and Stokowski all came very close, matched or even exceeded it).

 Speaking of farewells, Walter's health limited him to only a few concerts each year but one in particular was of special import – a final May 29, 1960 concert with the Vienna Philharmonic featuring Mahler's Fourth, lovingly caressed over 60 minutes (vs. 50 for his 1945 New York account).
 Even more so than with the Mahler Ninth, conflict and friction are suppressed beneath a veneer of patient, wistful remembrance of both the work and the venue.
 Joseph Wechsberg noted that for almost sixty years Walter had been magically attracted, and was several times brutally rejected, by this most music-minded and music-filled city.
-Indeed, in 1948 after a decade of involuntary absence Walter still cherished the friendliness, warmth and humor of Vienna, the "home of music" where, in his words, "music learned how to smile" and where the birth of ¾ time was an event of spiritual importance.
+Indeed, in 1948 after a decade of involuntary absence Walter still cherished the friendliness, warmth and humor of Vienna, the "home of music" where, in his words, "music learned how to smile."
 Wechsberg reported as he left: "An elderly woman went by and said to her husband, 'Come to think of it, it's amazing that Walter comes back here after what has happened to him in this city.'
 The man didn't answer.
 Maybe he didn't know the obvious: Walter came back in the service of Mozart and Schubert and Mahler."